dgutt17/lending_tree_reviews_api/README.md

 The `nonce` is an alphanumeric that is required in the `X-WP-Nonce` header of the API call.
 This changes everyday and we grab it from the main lendingtree reviews page.
 A script was written to grab the nonce and it will act as a cron job called everyday.
 We store the nonce in redis.

+We use rackup as the command to start the sinatra server.

 ## The API Specifications<br />
     1. Request Type: GET
     2. Route: ROOT/fetch_reviews_by_business_url/?url=url_for_a_review_page